Noticiero Digital: Funding

 In May 2007, Noticiero Digital journalists, along with colleagues from RCTV and Globovision, were accused of being employed by the U.S. Central Intelligence Agency (CIA) to destabilize the Chávez government.
 The accusations were initially made by television show host Mario Silva, who claimed that the U.S. government funded the writers; the "pro-government newspaper" Diario VEA later stated that the writers were receiving CIA funding, though they deny the accusations.

 Three days later Chávez supporter and writer Eva Golinger showed records that she alleges show the journalists had received "money in 2003 under specialization courses and cultural exchanges financed by several international cooperation agencies of the United States".
-Golinger states that the United States Agency for International Development (USAID) has been funding anti-Chavez activists opposed to President Chávez to facilitate internet advocacy and destabilize Venezuela.

 The journalists deny receiving funding from the CIA.
 The International Freedom of Expression eXchange (IFEX) says "there is no evidence of links between international cooperation agencies and the CIA"; one of the accused journalists participated in a cultural exchange program called "Investigative Journalism" and another attended a program called "The role of social communication media in democracy".